FDA fully approves Pfizer-BioNTech COVID-19 shot; major step should spur vaccinations, mandates

 The decision comes as coronavirus infections are surging again because of the fast-moving delta variant.
 The U.S. is seeing just over 1,000 deaths per day.
 Some hospitals in Gulf Coast states are overflowing.

-Approval should also lead to a sudden increase in the number of firms and venues willing to condition employment or entry on vaccination.
+Approval also should lead to a sudden increase in the number of companies and venues willing to condition employment or entry on vaccination.

 The University of Minnesota and other institutions said they would mandate the shots for employers and students once the FDA granted full approval.